 You want a healthy marriage, so how do you navigate the chaos of your distress, reconnect the disconnect, and find redemption, resolution, and reconciliation?

-At The Finding Place Counseling, marriage therapist Bill Carpenter likes to say, “You can’t fix what you can’t see.
+At The Finding Place Counseling, one of our marriage therapists likes to say, “You can’t fix what you can’t see.
 You can’t change what you don’t understand–meaning, what’s really happening in your heart, your soul, and your personhood.
 And the relationship can’t change if you can’t talk about what is really happening in a safer way.”

 Many of our marriage therapists apply the principles of emotionally focused therapy (EFT) to help couples unpack their distress and find new and better ways to relate to each other.
 There are three stages to EFT: